pingcap/community/special-interest-groups/sig-exec/roles-and-organization-management.md

 * Finished 2+ tasks of Medium difficulty or higher
 * Fixed 1+ tasks of Hard difficult
 * Reviewd 10+ PRs
-* Nominated by one Tech Lead of SIG-Exec and approved by 2 or more Tech Leads and Committers
+* Nominated by one Tech Lead of SIG-Exec and approved by 2 or more Tech Leads or Committers

 ## Quit and Demotion